patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-scorecard.md

 ## Scoring your accessibility

-To support the proper assessment of accessibility measures, we've created a scorecard that outlines the essential criteria to meet.
+To support the proper assessment of accessibility measures, we've created a scorecard that outlines the ways that we recommend testing for accessibility and how well your UI meets those expectations.
 You can use this scorecard as a guide to evaluate the state of accessibility for any UI built using PatternFly.

 ## PatternFly.org accessibility scorecard